Let’s Get to the Root of the Problem

-There are at least 17 different triggers for intestinal permeability according to clinical studies.
-You can find all of those and more listed in program I will tell you more about, but the three big triggers are casein from milk, gluten from wheat and other grains, and refined sugars and carbohydrates.
+According to clinical studies, there are at least 17 different triggers for intestinal permeability, but the three biggest triggers are casein from milk, gluten from wheat and other grains, and refined sugars and carbohydrates.

 Drop the White Poisons like Refined Flour and Sugar

 Once we remove some of our main triggers, then we can start to use certain nutrients like collagen from bone broth to rebuild our intestinal lining.
-Click these links for Our Full Article on the Benefits of Bone Broth, and Our Article About Cooking with Bones.
+Click these links for Our Full Article on the Benefits of Bone Broth.

 Ingredients for Optimal Digestion